hunter350/weather_riverpod_async/README.md

 ## Architecture

-This application uses a layered architecture, using the example of the Black package, only we use Roverpad:
+This application uses a layered architecture, using the example of the Black package, only we use Riverpad:
 1. Presentation
 2. State
 3. Domain
 4. Data

 ## Animations
 To make the application more interesting, we have added animations depending on weather conditions.

 https://github.com/hunter350/weather_riverpod_async/assets/71131485/d74bfff9-a859-458c-9a4a-90ec18273035